42+ Years of Serving Injured Workers in Pennsylvania

 Work Injury Claims Following Concussion

 A concussion is a type of mild traumatic brain injury (TBI) that can happen when someone suffers a blow to the head or is shaken violently.
 Construction workers, maintenance workers and landscapers are just some of the types of workers who may suffer a concussion as a result of a workplace accident.
 If you suffered a concussion or other head injury at work, Larry Pitt & Associates, P.C. is here to help.
-With over 35 years of experience, our Philadelphia work injury lawyers can help you through the entire workers’ compensation process, from filing to appeal.
+With over 40 years of experience, our skilled work injury lawyers can help you through the entire workers’ compensation process, from filing to appeal.

 Causes of Concussions